 Any request to move a faculty position from its current contract length to any other type of contract must be approved by the President or his/her designee and the annual salary will be revised based on the appropriate salary schedule.

 Part-Time Instructor: Part-time instructional service will be paid for on the basis of $744 per semester credit hour and $29.76 per clock/contact hour.
 The President or his/her designee may authorize a rate not to exceed $30 per clock/contact hour for instructional service which requires highly technical preparation in the technical and public service, trade and industry, business education, and health related areas.
-The President or his/her designee may establish a rate that is 20% higher than the semester credit hour and clock/contact hour rate for part-time faculty in the areas defined as critical need programs, which are as follows: Nursing, Medical Imaging, Surgical Technology, Respiratory Care, Physical Therapist Assistant, Dental and Biotechnology programs.
+The President or his/her designee may establish a rate that is 20% higher than the semester credit hour and clock/contact hour rate for part-time faculty in the areas defined as critical need programs, which are as follows: Biotechnology, Central Sterile Processing Technology, Dental, Medical Imaging, Nursing, Physical Therapist Assistant, Respiratory Care, and Surgical Technology programs.
 The authorized rate will be justified and documented in the personnel file.

+Part-time faculty who miss a class will be docked the prorated dollar amount equal to the amount that would have been earned for that time frame.

 Continuing Education/Corporate Training

-The base rate of pay for Continuing Education/Corporate Training instruction is $25/hr.
+Rates of pay for Continuing Education/Corporate Training instruction are as noted below.
 The President may authorize a higher rate of pay for courses where special expertise is required or the market for available instructors dictates and will provide documentation to be placed in the employee’s file to support these requests.